danimesq/gitamigucho/README.md

 How?
 ---

-1. Scrape a list of all pokémons.
+1. Scrape a list of all tamiguchos.
-2. Use GitHub API and search for every pokémon name.
+2. Use GitHub API and search for every tamigucho name.
 3. Get a matching repository name with highest number of stars.
 4. 💥💥💥